Skip to content

 Still building

-• Getting it in front of my actual users (my partner and her parents) and redesigning based on their feedback
+• Getting it in front of my partner and her parents, then redesigning around what they tell me

-• A guided onboarding flow so first-time setup doesn't require technical knowledge
+• A guided onboarding flow for non-technical first-time setup

 • A real responsive pass for phone and tablet